 What does a breast lift cost?
-And does insurance cover breast lifts?
+Does insurance cover breast lifts?
 If you’re thinking about getting a breast lift soon, you may want to check with your insurance.
 Because many insurance companies consider breast lifts to be cosmetic procedures, they’re usually not covered by medical insurance.
 This means you will likely find yourself on the hook for the cost of the procedure.

 In fact, there are only a few exceptions where insurance might cover a breast lift procedure, including the following:

 - Congenital deformity or tuberous breast deformity.

 - Reconstructive surgery after cancer procedures, such as a mastectomy.

 In rare cases, health insurance companies may also cover some or all of the cost of a breast lift if you’re undergoing a breast reduction procedure to drastically reduce the size of your breasts.
 At the end of the day, whether your insurance covers your procedure depends on your individual insurance plan.